 The first pass is to look at structural issues with the manuscript eg. significant inconsistencies in characterisation; sections where the narrative slows; or continuity errors in the timeline or plotting.

-The second pass looks at changes made after the first pass, and starts to drill down into the prose on a line by line level.
+The second pass looks at changes made after the first pass, and checks for consistency with the existing narrative.

-The third pass (if needed) extends this line by line polishing of the text.
+The third pass (if needed) would look at any further changes made in round 2 and start to look at a more specific line by line polishing of the text.

-Prices for editing services vary depending on the length of the manuscript, but as a guideline, I would normally charge between £500 and £600 for structural and line edits on a 80-100,000 word manuscript.
+Prices for editing services vary depending on the length of the manuscript, but as a guideline, I would normally charge between £500 and £600 for structural and some initial line editing on a 80-100,000 word manuscript.
 Please contact me if you would like more information about editing services.